 First Aid at Work Policy

-This policy is written as an extension of the University's Policy Statement for Health, Safety and Environment, endorsed by its Strategic Management and Governors.
+This policy is written as an extension of the University's Policy Statement for Health and Safety, endorsed by its Strategic Management and Governors.

 The Robert Gordon University will undertake to ensure compliance with the relevant legislation with regard to provision of first aid to all employees and to ensure best practice by extending the arrangements as far as is reasonably practicable to students and others who may also be affected by our activities or inured on University premises.